Terroir

 After pruning and tying with Pellenc machines, Nunes' crew and adjunct workers traverse the vineyard, suckering, shoot thinning and positioning canes.
 Mild warm weather prevailing, lower shoots were turned down spreading the canes onto the tall trellis and exposing the fruit to the right amount of dappled sunlight.

-August starts with mild weather, the grapes are gathering sugar and turning their precursors into flavor compounds.
-The Nunes crew wanders through tweaking the vineyard and chasing birds, making sure the vines are on approach for landing in early September.
+August started with mild weather, the grapes gathering sugar and turning their precursors into flavor compounds.
+The Nunes crew wandered through tweaking the vineyard and chasing birds, making sure the vines were on approach for landing in early September.

 Wind Machine — New portable wind machine on its way to save the day!